wletsou/bioinformatics/_pages/week2.md

 1. The first ten rows of your <kbd>variants</kbd> table
 2. A ten-by-ten sample of your <kbd>dt.gt1.allele.ceu</kbd> file
-3. A ten-by-ten sample of the corresponding <kbd>dt.gt2.allele.ceu</kbd>
+3. A ten-by-ten sample of the corresponding <kbd>dt.gt2.allele.ceu</kbd> file
-4. A ten-by-sixteen sample of the object which becomes your fam file
+4. A ten-by-sixteen sample of the object which became your ped file
+5. The <kbd>genofile</.kbd> summary

 Explain how these files are related.